 See how, with abas’ powerful ERP software, all parts of your business can work together seamlessly.
 Team members in management, sales, purchasing, receiving and production can get on the same page -- in the warehouse, on the road, or in the office -- eliminating bottlenecks and helping your business improve efficiency and profitability.

-ERP system - the most important tool for industrial machinery manufacturers
+A specific ERP for industrial machinery manufacturers

 The favorable consolidation of the order situation is encouraging industrial machinery manufacturers to invest in their IT infrastructure again.
 Whether for long overdue modernization or predictive optimization: What features are essential when selecting an ERP system for mechanical and plant engineering?
 The software selection is huge, but not every industry solution for small and medium-sized manufacturing companies meets the specific requirements of contract manufacturing.
 The balancing act between flexibility and rationalization can only succeed with an ERP system that perfectly reflects the character of a project of customized products and small series while harnessing the possibilities of digitization and automation:

 Coordinated cooperation between designers and all the other departments is crucial for value creation in mechanical and plant engineering.
 The integration of CAD and PLM data ensures that calculations, parts lists and production schedules are based on the latest design data and accelerates important workflows.
 In this way Purchasing is able to order materials with long delivery times in a timely fashion and following the release of new components Production immediately starts to create work plans.
 Conversely, designers have easy access to price lists and resources and can incorporate this information directly into development.
+Take in consideration a specific ERP for Industrial Machinery.

 Scalability and internationalization

 More and more small and medium-sized mechanical and plant manufacturers manage complex supply chains at home and abroad.
 Multi-site enabled ERP software that integrates both their own subsidiaries and suppliers easily and that enables fully automated, transparent data exchange is therefore important.
+Take in consideration a specific ERP for Industrial Machinery.

 Quality and service

 Precision and quality are among the core competencies of industrial machinery - not only in production but also in customer-oriented after sales service.
 Whether cross-border delivery of spare parts or complete traceability: ERP device files with a lifecycle parts list as well as integrated batch and serial number management are advantageous.
+Take in consideration a specific ERP for Industrial Machinery.

 The complex production processes in industrial machinery require a flexible PPS, which distinguishes between custom production, small series and variants.
 An APS manages the industry-typical dynamics through detailed planning in real time: the use of simulations means capacities are continuously matched and the order sequence customized accordingly.